-I first tried CBD oil about three years ago and saw the effect almost instantly.
+I’ve continuously used CBD oil for sleep since about 2016.
+When I first tried CBD oil I had no idea what to expect.
+But, the first thing I noticed was that I was sleeping better.
 Within just a few nights of taking a single dose of CBD tincture before bedtime I was falling asleep within minutes (instead of hours) and sleeping through the night.
 The best part is that it didn’t stop.
-Three years later and I continue to sleep well as long as I’m using a high-quality CBD oil.
+CBD oil has continued to help me sleep for the last five or so years.

 Understanding CBD oil tincture dosing

 CBD dosing is weird.
 I didn’t really understand it until the owner of a local health food store explained it to me.
-Tinctures are usually labeled in mg, but to understand what the actual amount of CBD oil is that you are getting in a dose you have to divide the mg by the size of the dose.
-So, if a dropper is 1ml, the dose you are getting is 33mg of CBD oil.
+Tinctures are usually labeled in milligrams, but to understand what the actual amount of CBD oil is that you are getting in a dose you have to divide the mg by the size of the dose.
+So, if it’s a 500mg product, using a 1ml dropper, the dose you are getting is 33mg of CBD oil.
 If it’s a 1000mg tincture with the same size dropper then you are getting 66mg of CBD oil per dose.

 You can increase the dosage by taking more.
 So, if it’s listed as a 500mg tincture you could technically double the dose and it would give you twice as much, you’d just go through the bottle faster.

 Pricing also tends to increase with the higher mg tinctures.
-If you are just starting out, I’d suggest starting with a lower mg tincture and just increasing the dosage until you see where you need to be.
+If you are just starting out, I’d suggest starting with a lower mg tincture and just increasing the dosage until you get the results you want.
 This way if you need less you can buy the cheaper tincture.
 However, if you find you are needing to take more it’s probably worth it to buy the higher dose.
-This is one of the main reasons I prefer Every Day Optimal, because they have more options on tincture dosage.
-They also tend to have really great sales that are just hard to pass up.

-I know these aren’t the only great products out there, and several of you have reached out to tell me about the products that are in love with.
-I will continue to take chances and try different CBD products and report back to let you know which ones I love.
+I know these aren’t the only great products out there, and several of you have reached out to tell me about the products that you love.